kubernetes/website/content/en/docs/concepts/architecture/controller.md

 ### Direct control

-By contrast with Job, some controllers need to make changes to things outside of your cluster.
+In contrast with Job, some controllers need to make changes to things outside of your cluster.

 For example, if you use a control loop to make sure there